esl/code-beam-europe/_talks/structured-generation-and-logits-processing-with-elixir.md

 - Good-bye, retry loop: No more validate-and-regenerate cycles—latency drops and errors disappear.

 - Hidden gem: The approach has been around since 2016, but few teams have discovered it (until now!).

-- Easy on the BEAM: Bumblebee and Nx give Elixir developers everything needed to plug grammar constraints straight into their pipelines.

 - Real-world wins: Perfect for tasks where the output can be described by a grammar or schema.